markproy/bird-classification-workshop/docs/lab6-text-notification.md

 * At the bottom of the page, click on `Publish message`.
 * You should see a text message arrive on your cell phone.

+Before extending the Lambda function, you will need to copy the ARN of your SNS topic.
+You will be adding it as an environment variable to your function.

 ## Extend the Lambda function to publish to SNS

 In [Lab 4](lab4-trigger-inference-from-s3.md), you created a Lambda function called `IdentifySpeciesAndNotify`.
 It already has code that attempts to publish the species identification message to SNS: